Andy does not have a daughter born in 1989!

-He did discuss faking his death with friend and sometimes partner Bob Zmuda.
-He was 35 when he died, and he made no secret about the sudden cancer.
-In many ways it was a perfect setup for a fake death, and Andy was the perfect celebrity to do it.
+He did discuss faking his death with his friend and sometimes partner Bob Zmuda.
+He was 35 when he died, and he made no secret about his sudden cancer.
+In many ways, it was a perfect setup for a fake death, and Andy was the perfect celebrity to do it.

 About three years before his death, in 1981, Kaufman met with professional hoaxer Alan Abel, who himself successfully faked his own death – in 1979.
 Abel staged his own death from a heart attack near the Sundance Ski Lodge.
 Abel’s stunt was so believable it earned him an obituary in the ‘paper of record’ New York Times.
 Abel also started the Society for Indecency to Naked Animals (SINA), his most famous hoax.
 SINA’s mission was to clothe naked animals throughout the world.